 3. Set your expectations.

 Don’t get discouraged if finding a mentor takes longer than you think.
 Not everyone will want to take on this responsibility.
-After all, mentorship is a time commitment.
-It can also be emotionally taxing for the other person.
+After all, mentorship is a time commitment and it can be emotionally taxing for the other person.
 He or she has essentially invested in your career success.

 But if at first you don’t succeed, try and try again.
-You will find someone who’s more than happy to tell you the hard truths, share his or her wisdom, and guide you toward your career goals.
-And when they do, you’ll find yourself reaping the benefits in many ways, including:
+You will find someone who’s more than happy to tell you the hard truths, share wisdom, and guide you toward your goals.
+And when they do, you’ll find yourself reaping the benefits, including:

 - Feedback.
-Besides maybe your manager, you have few opportunities to receive honest feedback.
-But the most rewarding aspect of your mentor’s feedback is that it entails more than just job performance and can touch on communication, leadership, and other skills.
+Besides your boss, you have few opportunities to receive honest feedback.
+The most rewarding aspect of your mentor’s feedback is that it entails more than just job performance and can touch on communication, leadership, and other skills.

 - Skills.
 If you’re selective in your choice of mentor (or mentors), you have the chance to learn very specific skills relevant to your professional and personal goals.
-Mentors often will suggest ways in which you can improve in a particular area or two.
+Mentors often will suggest ways to improve in a particular area or two.

 - Credibility.
 Because your mentor has likely earned a certain amount of respect, his or her credibility will inevitably rub off on you.
 Your association with this person affects other people’s regard of you and your abilities.

 - Opportunities.
 Mentors often know of job openings within an industry.
-As they learn your strengths and goals, they’re more apt to forward you opportunities — it’s not what you know but who, as they say
+As they learn your strengths and goals, they’re more apt to send opportunities your way.
+As they say, it’s not what you know but who you know!

-Behind even the most successful person, you will likely find a person was essential in getting him or her there.
+Behind the most successful person, you will likely find a mentor.
 So no matter where you are in your career, find a mentor.
-It’s a proven method for reaching your career goals — and reaching them much faster than you would before.
+It’s a proven method for reaching your career goals — and reaching them faster than ever before!